Extinction Stops Here.

 Our humble goal is to help facilitate the last effort to save endangered species that are headed for extinction by the year 2050.

-According to the IUCN Red list, which lists all known species (both plant and animal), 37,400 are on the brink of extinction.
+According to the IUCN Red list, which lists all known species (both plant and animal), over 46,000 are on the brink of extinction.
 It's a wake up call.

 "Scientists estimate that 150-200 species of plant, insect, bird and mammal become extinct every 24 hours.
 This is nearly 1,000 times the "natural" or "background" rate and, say many biologists, is greater than anything the world has experienced since the vanishing of the dinosaurs nearly 65m years ago."